Suicide Prevention in Specific Populations

 While the narrative of a suicidal person may be similar to someone wishing to take up the option of assisted dying when at the end stage of a terminal illness, they are quite different in meaning and require different responses and interventions.

-In November 2021 the End of Life Choice Act allowing assisted dying became law.
-The previous year's public referendum saw a robust public debate about whether people have the right to end their life at a time of their choosing and, if so, under what circumstances.
-It presented a combination of philosophical, moral, legal and ethical dilemmas.
-The public debate highlighted the common misconception that assisted dying equates suicide.
+The End of Life Choice Act, which legalised assisted dying, came into force in 2021.
+The previous year’s public referendum prompted a significant debate on whether individuals have the right to end their lives at their own discretion and, if so, under what circumstances.
+This debate presented a range of philosophical, moral, legal and ethical challenges.
+It also highlighted the common misconception that assisted dying is synonymous with suicide.

-Understanding the difference between assisted dying and suicidality is critical for those working with older people and those with a terminal illness.
-The workshop will cover the complex interrelationship of factors, the difference between suicidality and assisted dying and the appropriate responses and interventions for each.
+Understanding the distinction between assisted dying and suicidality is crucial for those working with older people and those with a terminal illness.
+The workshop will cover the complex interrelationship of factors the distinction between suicidality and assisted dying and the appropriate responses and interventions for each.

 - The phenomenon of suicide – its meaning and the narrative of despair

-- Assisted Dying - What it is and and why it is such a dilemma
+- Assisted Dying - What it is and why it is such a dilemma

 - Drawing the line – who we allow to voluntarily end their life and those we don’t